UKHomeOffice/callisto-timecard-restapi/docs/features/record-time/index.md

 ## Flows

 The key flows required to implement the feature tickets are described at a high level below.
-The sequence diagrams are intended to act as a 'map' to give the container commands context.

-This section describes which commands need to be invoked and in what order so that an end user is able to record their time or remove any previously recorded time.
+The sequence diagrams describe which TimeCard container commands need to be invoked and in what order so that an end user is able to record their time or remove any previously recorded time.

+There are three top level flows that make up record time -

+- Create a new TimeEntry
+- Modifiy an existing TimeEntry
+- Remove an existing TimeEntry

 When an end user wants to record time worked then the starting point will be to choose a date and check whether there are any existing `TimeEntry` instances that should be updated to record the time that the user wants to enter.